jcoliz/MsSentinel.HandsOnLab.1/docs/Azd.md

-# Alternate instructions

-These alternate setup instructions use the Azure Developer CLI extension in VS Code, experimenting to see if we can simplify these steps.

-However, I have found that azd isn't super reliable and stable, so I'm choosing to stay with the tried-and-true Azure CLI.
+# Azure Developer CLI

+I've been experimenting with using the Azure Developer CLI tool (azd) integration with VS Code.
+The hypothesis is that doing this would make it quicker and easier to bring this up.
+This section describes the instructions needed for that path.

+Unfortunately, I have found it problematic for a few reasons:

+* Tear-down doesn't work. `azd down` fails every time.
+* Deployment doesn't work after removing the resource group.
+After `azd up`, if you then delete the resource group, next time you run `azd up`, it returns "nothing to do".

 ## Pre-requisites